devmacrile/openscoringr/README.md

 which will start up the REST web service (at [http://localhost:8080/openscoring](http://localhost:8080/openscoring ) by default).

 #### TODO
-Incorporate the authentication functionality (simply testing on localhost with no auth for proof-of-concept) Add information about how to install R package
+Incorporate the authentication functionality (simply testing on localhost with no auth for proof-of-concept)
+Add information about how to install R package
+Use the model statistics in some way (standard ggplot2 graphs?)
-Add some examples
+Add more examples